 Senior College Program (Years 7-12)

-Big Picture education drives learning through individual student passions and interests.
-Students in Years 7-12 develop their academic work within an advisory of up to 20 students who are linked with an advisor who supports and facilitates their learning around the Big Picture design.
-Students become independent learners who are able to take ownership of all areas of their learning from planning their learning, researching their enquiry questions through to exhibiting their work at the end of each term.
-As part of the Big Picture framework, all students engage in real-world experience through internships or outlearning opportunities that connect their academic college-based learning to industry-based learning.
+Big Picture education drives learning through individual passions and interests.
+Student athletes in Years 7-12 develop their academic work within an advisory of up to 20 students who are linked with an advisor who supports and facilitates their learning around the Big Picture design.
+Student athletes become independent learners who are able to take ownership of all areas of their learning from planning their learning, researching their enquiry questions through to exhibiting their work at the end of each term.
+As part of the Big Picture framework, all student athletes engage in real-world experience through internships or outlearning opportunities that connect their academic college-based learning to industry-based learning.
 As students move through to Year 11 and 12 they begin to refine and build on their interests to develop a post-school pathway plan for further study or employment.The Big Picture Education program prepares students for opportunities beyond school with an emphasis on relevance and real-world learning.
+Download our Big Picture brochure here for more detailed information.

 Families play an integral part in the journey from being involved with learning through theLearning Plan meeting (9-12) at the start of each term and at the end in the Exhibition/Conference.
 It is a required commitment by the families to attend both the learning plan meeting and exhibition each term.
 Families help shape the learning and provide critical support and feedback.
 The best part of this is that they get to witness firsthand the continued personal growth.